Crossy Road: Development

 Initially the developers planned to spend only six weeks developing the game, but afterwards realized the game's potential and dedicated another six weeks to completing it.
 The game's free-to-play model was based on the one for Dota 2.

 A big influence on the team was the success of the game Flappy Bird.
 Developer Matt Hall noted that "That was when people really wanted to play high-score chasing games, and they were telling people about it, and there was this cool opportunity."
 Eventually Hall hit upon combining such a game with Frogger.
 Other influences included Temple Run, Subway Surfers, Disco Zoo, Skylanders, Tiny Wings and Fez.
 The game's art style was created by Ben Weatherall.

-The Android TV version of Crossy Road can only be played with a game controller.

 Reception

-The game was a finalist for the Game of the Year Award 2014 for the Australian Game Developer Awards.
-It received generally positive reviews with Metacritic giving the game a score of 88, TouchArcade giving the game 5/5 stars, BigBoomBoom.com giving the game 5/5 stars, Gamezebo Gaming giving the game 4.5/5 stars, and Apple N' Apps giving the game a 4/5 overall score.
+The game received generally positive reviews with Metacritic giving the game a score of 88, TouchArcade giving the game 5/5 stars, BigBoomBoom.com giving the game 5/5 stars, Gamezebo Gaming giving the game 4.5/5 stars, and Apple N' Apps giving the game a 4/5 overall score.
 Polygon dubbed the game "brilliant" and compared it as an updated take on Frogger, while Time called the game a mix of Frogger and Flappy Bird.

-At the 2015 Apple WWDC developer's conference Crossy Road was one of the winners of the 2015 Apple Design Awards.
+Crossy Road was a finalist for the Game of the Year Award at the Australian Game Developer Awards 2014.
+At the 2015 Apple WWDC developer's conference, it was one of the winners of the Apple Design Awards.
+In 2025, it was nominated for Excellence in Ongoing at the Australian Game Developer Awards.

 Three months after its initial release, the game earned over $10 million and had over 50 million downloads.

 Flat Eric, best known for his appearances in Levi's commercials in 1999, as well as the music video for Flat Beat is an unlockable character.
-He has been called the best character in the game.

 Spin-offs

 Disney Crossy Road

 In 2016, Hipster Whale and Disney Interactive Studios launched a spin-off video game called Disney Crossy Road on iOS, Android, Windows Phone, Windows 8.1, and Windows 10 devices.
-It features Disney characters like Mickey Mouse and Donald Duck, as well as some characters from numerous Disney franchises such as Zootopia, Big Hero 6, The Lion King, Tangled, Wreck-It Ralph, Moana, Pixar's Toy Story and Inside Out.
+It features Disney characters like Mickey Mouse and Donald Duck, as well as some characters from numerous Disney franchises such as Zootopia, Big Hero 6, The Lion King, Tangled, Wreck-It Ralph, Moana, Pixar's Toy Story, Cars, The Incredibles and Inside Out.
 At launch, the game features over 100 characters.

-Disney Crossy Road was shut down on iOS, Google, and Amazon on March 12, 2020.
+Disney Crossy Road was shut down on iOS, Google, and Amazon on 12 March 2020.

 Crossy Road Castle

-Crossy Road Castle is an endless co-op platformer that acts as a sequel to Crossy Road, available only on Apple Arcade.
+Crossy Road Castle is an endless co-op platformer that acts as a sequel to Crossy Road, initially available only on Apple Arcade from 2020, but ported to other consoles in 2024.
 It supports up to four players and can be played with either touch controls or a controller.
-Players are placed in a procedurally generated tower spanning multiple levels and must work together to reach the exit.
+Players are placed in a procedurally generated tower spanning multiple levels and must work together to get a high score.